Voting And Elections Divide Republicans And Democrats Like Little Else. Here's Why

 A study by Stanford University found that voting by mail yielded a small but roughly equal increase in turnout between the parties.

-It isn't clear yet how much voting by mail might expand by Election Day but it's the subject of lawsuits around the country; apart from the politics, absentee ballot-printing is a boutique business and its capacity will be tested — as may that of the Postal Service.
+It isn't clear yet how much voting by mail might expand by Election Day, but it's the subject of lawsuits across the country; apart from the politics, absentee ballot-printing is a boutique business and its capacity will be tested — as may that of the Postal Service.

 How common is voter fraud?

-It exists, but it's also very rare.
+It exists, but it's very rare.

 Despite anecdotal cases of people voting fraudulently in person or suspicious ballots appearing in the mail, most of the time, in most places, the way elections in the U.S. are processed is legitimate.

-Since the pandemic, some Republican officials at the state level have acknowledged that the party's language around fraud may now be putting voters at risk by amplifying fraud concerns out of proportion with the amount of fraud that exists.
+Since the pandemic, some Republican officials at the state level have acknowledged that the party's language around fraud may now be putting voting at risk by amplifying fraud concerns out of proportion.

 Read more from NPR's Miles Parks about the integrity of voting by mail.

-Trump sometimes claims that large numbers of people vote illegally in the United States, but a panel he appointed to investigate that ostensible problem could not substantiate it.
+Trump sometimes says that large numbers of people vote illegally in the United States, but a panel he appointed to investigate that ostensible problem could not substantiate it.
 Listen to an interview with a member of that commission.

-Anecdotal cases of fraud crop up around the country.
+Still, anecdotal cases of fraud crop up across the country.

 Voter suppression